 Sulphate resisting cement has low tricalcium aluminate and tetracalcium aluminoferrite content and high tricalcium silicate content.
-This structure reduces the formation of sulfate salt thus improves the performance of concrete stones for sulfate attack and enhance their durability in most aggressive environments.
-It is suitable for seaport engineering, water conservancy engineering, and underground construction, which are easily affected by sulfate corrosion, freeze-thaw and, dry-wet alternation.
+This structure reduces the formation of sulfate salt thus improving the performance of concrete stones for sulfate attack and enhancing their durability in most aggressive environments.
+It is suitable for seaport engineering, water conservancy engineering, and underground construction, which are easily affected by sulfate corrosion, freeze-thaw, and dry-wet alternation.

 Properties of Sulphate Resisting Cement

 Sulphate resisting Portland cement can be divided into moderate sulphate resisting cement and high sulphate resisting cement.
 Their strength grades are 32.5, 42.5, and 52.5.

 Moderate sulphate resisting cement (code P-MSR) can resist the corrosion of sulfate ions with a medium concentration.
 The content of tricalcium silicate does not exceed 55.0%, and the tricalcium aluminate is no more than 5.0%.
 High sulphate resisting cement (code P-HSR) can resist the corrosion of sulfate ions with a high concentration.
 The content of tricalcium silicate and tricalcium aluminate is less than 50% and 3%, respectively.

 |Compressive strength||Ignition loss||Free lime content||Magnesium oxide content||Undissolved substance content||Specific surface area||Initial setting time||Final setting time|

 |10Mpa at 3 days, 16Mpa at 7 days, and 33Mpa at 28 days||≤3%||≤1.0%||≤5%||≤1.5%||≥280m2/kg||≥45min||≤10h|